 I anxiously await cranberry season each fall because I adore fresh cranberries in baking!
 There’s something special about taking a fruit that’s fresh and in-season this time of year and making magic.

 It’s hard to not love the results.
-This perfectly sweet, moist Cranberry Sour Cream Coffee Cake with almond glaze is ideal for a family gathering.
+This perfectly sweet, moist Cranberry Coffee Cake with almond glaze is ideal for a family gathering.
 Healthy Cranberry Apricot Bars with a glorious streusel topping are one of my favorite on-the-go snacks.